teambit/docs/docs/workflows.md

 You can publish the components from the workspace into the collection in one of two ways:

-- Publish from local workspace
+- Publish from your local workspace.
-- Publish on CI subject to certain conditions (e.g., on the master branch, or with special commit message)
+- Publish on CI subject to certain conditions (e.g., when pushing to the master branch, or with special commit message).

-The evaluation of those options highly depends on the organizational support as well as test coverage available for the components and impacts of errors.
+The evaluation of these options highly depends on the organizational support, as well as the test coverage available for the components and impact of errors.